Almost 8,000-year-old skull present in Minnesota River

 2022-05-22 07:03:17

-A partial skull from almost 8,000 years ago that was found by two kayakers in a river final summer time will be returned to Native American officials in Minnesota
+A partial cranium from nearly 8,000 years ago that was discovered by two kayakers in a river last summer will likely be returned to Native American officials in Minnesota

 ByThe Related Press